vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/01-configuring-an-app.md

-Understand on how to configure cloud native applications using environment variables.
+This exercise walk you through on how to configure cloud native applications using environment variables.

 # Learning Outcomes